 In the Course, "mistake" and "correction" apply only to the mind.
 You want to correct the mistaken choice for the ego, the mistaken belief that you could do this on your own.
 This idea is discussed further in paragraph 5, which I have not included in my commentary here.

 (7:2) And as we have already emphasized, correction cannot be achieved by first establishing the "rightness" of the mistake and then overlooking it.

-In The Song of Prayer pamphlet, Jesus refers to "forgiveness to destroy" and in effect "praying to destroy" and "healing to destroy," all of which are expressions of this same idea.
-These are ways of making the problem real and then seeking to solve it by either saying this person has sinned against me and others but I forgive him anyway, or by praying to Jesus to help solve my problem with you in the world, or by healing a body which I say is sick.
+In The Song of Prayer pamphlet, Jesus refers to "forgiveness-to-destroy" and in effect praying-to-destroy and healing-to-destroy, all of which are expressions of this same idea.
+These are ways of making the problem real and then seeking to solve it by either saying this person has sinned against me and others but I forgive him anyway, or by praying to Jesus to help solve my problem with you in the world, or to heal a body which I say is sick.

 (7:3-4) If illness is real it cannot be overlooked in truth, for to overlook reality is insanity.
 Yet that is magic's purpose; to make illusions true through false perception.

 That is what magic does.
 My sick body is a magical solution to my guilt; but then my symptoms require their own magical solution, whether it is something medical or something we think of as spiritual, such as prayer or this course.
 This is not a course in alleviating sickness or symptoms; it is a course in removing the cause of the sickness or symptoms.
 This is a course in changing your mind and not the behavior, as expressed in that very important line in the text, "This is a course in cause and not effect" (T-21.VII.7:8).